RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### Raising of conditions

 The routine `#Raise` corresponds to raising a condition.
-In the following definition, the instructions containing SIGNAL VALUE and INTERPRET denote transfers of control in the program being processed.
-The instruction EXIT denotes termination.
+In the following definition, the instructions containing `SIGNAL VALUE` and `INTERPRET` denote transfers of control in the program being processed.
+The instruction `EXIT` denotes termination.
 If not at an interactive pause, this will be termination of the program, see nnn, and there will be output by `Config_Trace_Output` of the message (with prefix \_ see nnn) and tracing (see nnn).
 If at an interactive pause (`#AtPause \= 0`), this will be termination of the interpretation of the interactive input; there will be output by `Config_Trace_Output` of the message (without traceback) before continuing.
-The description of the continuation is in nnn after the `"interpret #Outcome”` instruction.
+The description of the continuation is in nnn after the `"interpret #Outcome"` instruction.

-The instruction `“interpret 'CALL' #TrapName.#Condition.#Level"` below does not set the variables RESULT and .RESULT; any result returned is discarded.
+The instruction `"interpret 'CALL' #TrapName.#Condition.#Level"` below does not set the variables `RESULT` and `.RESULT`; any result returned is discarded.

 ```rexx <!--interpretraise.rexx-->
 #Raise: